This post contains affiliate links. Read the full disclosure here.

 Character meals are a great way to meet multiple characters at once while sitting down to enjoy a meal.
 Epcot has two main character meals: Akershus Royal Banquet Hall and Garden Grill.

 Garden Grill is located the The Land pavilion.
-This restaurant rotates, a fun feature that shows you different spots of The Land pavilion.
+This restaurant rotates, a fun feature that shows you different spots of The Land pavilion, including a part that overlooks the ride Living with the Land.
 Characters here include Mickey, Pluto, and Chip and Dale.

 Epcot Outdoor Entertainment